Gardener Neasden policy cover image representing anti-slavery commitment Gardener Neasden Modern Slavery Statement

 Gardener Neasden publishes this Modern Slavery Statement to declare our commitment to preventing all forms of contemporary exploitation across our operations and supply chains.
 We operate a zero-tolerance policy towards modern slavery and human trafficking, and this slavery statement outlines the practical steps we take to identify, prevent and remedy risks.
 Our approach combines clear policies, staff training and proportionate due diligence on suppliers to reduce the risk of forced labour.

-Illustration of supplier checks and compliance processes As an independent local business, Gardener Neasden recognises that modern slavery, forced work and human trafficking can occur in any sector.
+A close-up view of a gardener's hands wearing yellow gardening gloves, carefully planting a vibrant purple and yellow primrose flower in a bed of rich, dark soil.
+The garden bed is bordered by soil and appears well-maintained, with a few other purple primroses already planted nearby.
+A small garden trowel with a blue handle rests in the soil, indicating ongoing planting activity.
+In the background, there is a wooden garden edging or border, with hints of green foliage and possibly a lawn or grass area.
+The scene is outdoors, likely in a residential garden in Neasden, with natural daylight illuminating the setting, indicating clear weather suitable for gardening.
+This detailed image highlights gardening activities focused on flower planting and soil preparation, aligning with professional gardening services offered by Gardener Neasden in the London borough area.
+As an independent local business, Gardener Neasden recognises that modern slavery, forced work and human trafficking can occur in any sector.
 We emphasise ethical procurement and responsible contracting across all trades.
 This anti-slavery policy applies to our directors, employees, casual workers and to all organisations that supply goods and services to us.
 We insist on compliance with labour standards and the law, and we will not knowingly engage with suppliers who fail to meet our expectations.

 Policy Framework and Organisational Commitments